Philosophy, concentration, goals & non-discrimination

 Program mission, goals & graduate outcomes

-The mission of the OSUDI is to provide a challenging supervised practice program that mentors and trains the entry-level RDN practitioners who are prepared to be leaders with advanced skills in diverse practice areas including senior nutrition care and community and primary care nutrition practice.
+The mission of the dietetic internship is to provide a challenging supervised practice program that mentors and trains the next generation of entry-level registered dietitian nutritionists (RDNs) who are prepared to be leaders with advanced skills in diverse practice areas including senior nutrition care and community and primary care nutrition practice.
 This mission is consistent with the OSU mission to serve the people of Oregon, the nation and the world through education, research and service.

-To prepare intern graduates each year who are competent in the market place as entry-level practitioners pursuing careers in long-term care, senior nutrition care, and primary care and community based practice and organizations.
+- To prepare graduates each year who are competent in the market place as entry-level practitioners pursuing careers in long-term care, senior nutrition care, and primary care and community based practice and organizations.

-To prepare intern graduates who demonstrate competence in applying research skills in practice and that demonstrate leadership skills.
+- To prepare graduates who demonstrate competence in applying research skills in practice and that demonstrate leadership skills.

-80% of graduates will complete the program within 150% of the scheduled projected time for completion.
+- At least 80% of graduates will complete the program within 33 months (150% of the program length).

-50% of employers who provide intern evaluations will indicate a mean overall evaluation score of 3.5 on a 5-point scale.
+- Of employers who provide graduate evaluations, 50% will indicate a mean overall evaluation score of 3.5 on a 5-point scale for satisfaction with graduates’ preparation for entry-level practice.

 Program outcomes data are available by request.

-It is the policy of the OSUDI to not discriminate on the basis of age, sex, race, religion, color, creed or nation of origin, disability, sexual orientation, Veteran’s status or otherwise consistent with Oregon State University’s Office of Equity and Inclusion policies which are similar to the non-discrimination policies of all participating facilities and rotation sites in the Internship.
+It is the policy of the dietetic internship to not discriminate on the basis of age, sex, race, religion, color, creed or nation of origin, disability, sexual orientation, Veteran’s status or otherwise consistent with Oregon State University’s Office of Equal Opportunity and Access which are similar to the non-discrimination policies of all participating facilities and rotation sites in the internship.
 This policy applies to all program aspects including intern selection, faculty, evaluation, discipline and grievance.